VladislavGlupak/Crypto-Clustering/README.md

 ![App's prompts](Images/k_pca.JPG)

-The best value for k when using the PCA data is 4. k is the same but inertia reduced twice, comparing k of original data.
+The best value for k when using the PCA data is 4. k is the same, comparing to k of original data.

 ## Cluster Cryptocurrencies with K-means Using the PCA Data